CyberHubXR/FoundryCore/README.md

 # FoundryCore
 The core of the Foundry XR multiplayer framework
+A core SDK for Unity to use Foundry

 # Import Options Link
 Package Manager Github link : "https://github.com/FoundryXR/FoundryCore.git?path=Assets/Package"